 Certain beers are just better during different parts of the year.
 Seasonal beer and styles have become very popular and add variety to what people drink throughout the year.
-You don’t see a lot of people drinking an imperial stout in the middle of summer and you don’t see a lot of Raspberry Fruit Beers in the winter.
-To make it easy for you, we’ve got some suggestions for what to brew up for Winter.
+You don’t see a lot of people drinking, an imperial stout in the middle of summer and you don’t see a lot of Raspberry Fruit Beers in the winter.
+To make it easy for you, we’ve got some suggestions for what to brew up for Spring.

 If you are a new brewer, or only brewed a few times, we do suggest starting with our Refills.
 They are a great way to learn the basics of brewing and get the routine down.
 If you’re a seasoned brewer our refills are a great way to get a quick brew day in with amazing results

 The perfect beer for spring and one of our most popular refill cans.
 This beer is light in color but still has some great flavors.